 You must have current certification in ACLS (either provider or instructor level) to apply to the program.
 You may apply for the program without PALS certification but must have current PALS certification prior to admission.
 Both certifications must be maintained throughout the program

 IS CCRN Certification required for application/admission to the program?

 No, CCRN certification is NOT required, but is encouraged, for application or admission.

 When is the application deadline?

-We accept applications all year, but the completed application must be received by May 31st (seven months prior to the January start date).
-Interviews takes place with the Nurse Anesthesia Admissions Committee in spring and summer, which is six months prior to the January start of the program.
+We accept applications all year, but the completed application for the DNP program must be received by October 31st (six months prior to the May start date).
+Interviews takes place with the Nurse Anesthesia Admissions Committee in fall, which is six months prior to the May start of the program.

 Who do I contact if I have questions about the admissions Process?